 Claiming TPD while on WorkCover (Vic) Can I claim TPD while on WorkCover?
 Yes, you can claim TPD while you’re on WorkCover and in fact it is a good idea to do so.
 However, it is important to get your timing right.
 This article will explain things in more detail....

-Fit for work certificates (Vic) – what you need to know This article will assume that you have a WorkCover claim on foot and that your ability to work has been impacted by an injury, illness or condition related to your employment.
-It will also assume that you...
+What is a fit for work certificate?
+This article will assume that you have a WorkCover claim on foot and that your ability to work has been impacted by an injury, illness or condition related to your employment.
+It will also assume that you are thinking of returning...

 Can a doctor lodge a WorkCover claim (Vic)?
 No, a doctor is not able to lodge a WorkCover claim on your behalf in Victoria.
 A doctor can provide you with the WorkCover claim form, a WorkCover certificate (called a certificate of capacity) and they can help you to...